rlporter24/Amplicon-dual-index-demux/README.md

   To exit the container, simply type ‘exit’.

 4. **Run the actual analysis**\
-  From outside of the container, ***Move any files that are needed in?***\
-  Next, run:\
+  First, launch an interactive container by running:\
-  `docker run -it XXX`\
+  `docker run -it XXX` .\

-  to open a container from the image XXX in an interactive mode.
-Once we are in the interactive container and have all of the necessary files available, we can start the analysis.
-Below, we’ll go step by step through the process for the test data.
-Details on supplying inputs for your actual analysis are included below in >Inputs.\
+Next, we can move in the input files (The essential inputs will be the raw fastq data, a fastq file list, and a samplesheet.
+Details on creating these inputs for your actual analysis are included below in >Inputs.).
+Transfering input files can be done from inside or outside of the container, as described here {https://docs.docker.com/reference/cli/docker/container/cp/}.
+From outside of the container (in a separate terminal), run:\
+  `docker cp {local_path} {CONTAINER}:{container_path}`\
+  The {local_path} can be to an individual file or a directory.
+The {CONTAINER} should be the container name, not the image name.
+The container name can be found by running
+  `docker container ls` to list all the current containers, or by looking at the containers in the docker decktop GUI.
+The {container_path} should be provided relative to the '16s-demux' directory, which is the home   directory within the container.\

   Navigate to the 16S-demux directory and if necessary, edit line 4 so that it reads:\
   `configfile: “config/config.yaml”`\
   rather than\